Additive normal tempered stable processes for equity derivatives and power law scaling: Parameter estimation

 Another possibility, in the plain vanilla option market for equity indices that we consider in this study, is to model the true price $y$ as a Gaussian random variable with a mean equal to the mid-market price $(y_{ask} + y_{bid})/2$ and bid and ask prices chosen as symmetric quantiles.
 This represents more closely what is observed in this derivative market.
 On the one hand, it is standard for a market player to pass through an options broker to work the order.
 Generally, real trades are closer to the mid-market than to bid/ask prices \citep[see, e.g.][]{petersen1994posted}.
 On the other hand, it is not sure that a market player trades within the bid-ask spread.
 In some rare cases, a trade can take place at a price higher (lower) than the ask (bid) price: it can happen because the bid-ask enlarges due to sudden movements in the underlying or in presence of a very large trade, such as the hedging of a large exposure.
 It is rather difficult to estimate how rare these events are.
 They can happen roughly around the $5\%$ of the cases (i.e. $y_{ask} - y_{bid} \simeq 2 \times 1.96 \; \Sigma_y$).\\ For this reason, in this paper, we consider the measurement error in prices as Gaussian and related to the bid-ask spread via $\Sigma_y = (y_{ask} - y_{bid})/4$.
 With this choice, the relation between prices standard deviation and the bid-ask spread is equal to the one obtained by \citet{george1991estimation}.

 Second, we ``propagate'' to model parameters this measurement error in prices.
 In applied statistics, the propagation of uncertainties is a standard technique \citep[see, e.g.][]{Taylor1997, ryan2008modern}.
-We briefly recall some of the main results.
+We briefly recall some main results present in the literature for the models (\ref{eq:linear1}), (\ref{eq:linear2}) and (\ref{eq:linear3}) considered; then we describe the calibration procedure adopted in the paper.

-Consider the linear model where $y\in \mathbb{R}^n$ is the response vector, $Z\in \mathbb{R}^{n\times(r+1)}$ is the explanatory variables matrix, $\epsilon\approx N_n\left(0,\Sigma\right)$, $\Sigma\in \mathbb{R}^{n\times n}$ is the diagonal response vector variance-covariance matrix, $g\in \mathbb{R}^{r+1}$ is the unobserved coefficient vector.
+Consider the linear model where $y\in \mathbb{R}^n$ is the response vector, $Z\in \mathbb{R}^{n\times(r+1)}$ is the explanatory variables matrix, $\epsilon\sim N_n\left(0,\Sigma\right)$, $\Sigma\in \mathbb{R}^{n\times n}$ is the diagonal response vector variance-covariance matrix, $g\in \mathbb{R}^{r+1}$ is the unobserved coefficient vector.
 We indicate with $N_n\left(\mu,\Sigma\right)$ an n-dimensional Gaussian distribution with mean $\mu$ and variance $\Sigma$.
 We perform a weighted linear regression with weights $W\in \mathbb{R}^{n\times n}$, a diagonal matrix.
 The least square solution is

 where $Y\in \mathbb{R}^n$ is the observed response vector \citep[see, e.g.][Ch.3, pp.115-116]{ryan2008modern}.
 Thus, $\hat{g}$ is the Gaussian linear combination of Gaussian random variables: